Loading...

 Lab 53: Terminal Commands (clear, exit, script)

 Record a terminal session to a log file so troubleshooting work can be reviewed or shared without relying on memory.
-Practice a clean workflow: reset the screen, capture the session, run a command for evidence, exit correctly, then review the transcript.
+Use a clean workflow: reset the screen, capture the session, run a command for evidence, exit correctly, then review the transcript.

 troubleshooting core